the-global-hackathon/CasperLabs-Developer-Community/Home.md

 **Resources**

-- This link for the [CasperLabs Explorer](https://explorer.casperlabs.io/) takes you to the GUI to setup keys, obtain muneration, and run transactions.
+- This link for the [CasperLabs Explorer](https://explorer.casperlabs.io/) takes you to the GUI to setup keys, obtain remuneration, and run transactions.

 - [CasperLabs Release Notes]( https://github.com/CasperLabs/CasperLabs/releases).
 See what is currently available in CasperLabs most current versions and get started with CasperLabs Explorer application.